cbarcl01/CB_BMEG591E-repository/Group_Project/Group_Project.md

 The data was accessed from the Mnemiopsis Genome Portal \[Genome Portal ref\], a public database for genomic and functional information on *M. leidyi*.
-The Portal is regularly maintained, with a BLAST interface as well as a visualisation tool which allows exploration of the scaffolds and RNA seq data, similarly to the IGV Browser \[4\].
+The Portal is regularly maintained, with a BLAST interface as well as a visualization tool which allows exploration of the scaffolds and RNA seq data, similarly to the IGV Browser \[ref 4?\].
 Alternatively the data from this study can be obtained from GenBank (here)\[<https://www.ncbi.nlm.nih.gov/assembly/GCA_000226015.1>\].
 The files from both resources are the same, scaffold and contig .fasta files.
 Unfortunately after much searching for raw reads, that data is